-- 1) The above Statement of Cash Flows has been prepared under the 'Indirect Method' as set out in Ind AS 7, 'Statement of Cash Flows' - 2) Refer Note No. 8 for Cash and Cash Equivalents - 3) Cash and cash equivalents as on 31.03.2022 includes an amount of Rs.500 Crore, received as share application money for rights issue to Promoters, which is not available for use till 06.04.2022.
+- 1).
+The above Statement of Cash Flows has been prepared under the 'Indirect Method' as set out in Ind AS 7, 'Statement of Cash Flows' - 2).
+Refer Note No. 8 for Cash and Cash Equivalents

 AS PER OUR REPORT OF EVEN DATE ATTACHED For Purushottam Khandelwal & Co.